kidsogram/InstantID/README.md

 wget -O models/antelopev2/model.onnx https://example.com/path/to/antelopev2.onnx
 ```

-This file **must** exist prior to running `docker build`.
+This file **must** exist prior to running the container.
 Once you have prepared all models, the folder tree should look like:

 ```
   .